South Pasadena, California: Transportation

 Fair Oaks Avenue, Huntington Drive, Fremont Avenue, and Mission Street are the main thoroughfares through South Pasadena.

 The Arroyo Seco Parkway, formerly the Pasadena Freeway, has two exits in South Pasadena--Orange Grove Avenue and Fair Oaks Avenue.

 LA Metro operates two bus lines (258 & 260) through South Pasadena.
 The South Pasadena station for the Metro A Line, formerly the Gold Line, is in the heart of South Pasadena, located at the corner of Mission and Meridian.

 South Pasadena operates its own public transportation system.
 Since 2003, South Pasadena has been operating the City of South Pasadena Community Transit to connect with the Mission A Line Station, whose schedule is linked to the A Line schedule.
 The system was originally called "South Pasadena Gold Link".
 Additionally South Pasadena has a transit shuttle that operates around the city.
-As of 2007, many outdated traffic signals have been replaced throughout South Pasadena.

 Health care

 The Los Angeles County Department of Health Services operates the Monrovia Health Center in Monrovia, serving South Pasadena.
+In addition to public health services, South Pasadena is served by a range of private medical and dental practices that provide routine and specialized care to residents.